-Bromelain also contains chemicals that interfere with the growth of tumor cells and slow blood clotting.
+Bromelain causes the body to make substances that fight pain and swelling.
+Bromelain also contains chemicals that seem to interfere with tumor cells and slow blood clotting.

 Uses & Effectiveness

-Allergies: If you are allergic to pineapple, latex, wheat, celery, papain, carrot, fennel, cypress pollen, or grass pollen, you might have an allergic reaction to bromelain.
+Allergies: People with other allergies might also be allergic to bromelain.
+Use cautiously if you are allergic to pineapple, latex, ragweed, Echinacea, chrysanthemums, marigolds, daisies, wheat, celery, papain, carrot, fennel, cypress pollen, grass pollen, or other plants.

 Surgery: Bromelain might increase the risk of bleeding during and after surgery.
 Stop using bromelain at least 2 weeks before a scheduled surgery.

 Medications that slow blood clotting (Anticoagulant / Antiplatelet drugs) interacts with BROMELAIN

 Bromelain might slow blood clotting.
 Taking bromelain along with medications that also slow blood clotting might increase the risk of bruising and bleeding.

 Antibiotics (Tetracycline antibiotics) interacts with BROMELAIN